About the Black Solidarity Conference

 Let's Get It On: Deconstructing Sex, Sexuality, and Gender in the Black Community

 This year’s theme calls participants to unpack the sexual and gendered practices and ideas that we’ve inherited, as well as discuss the ways our community intentionally disrupts them.
-The 2018 conference will truly run the gamut: from topics such as hyper masculinity and hyper sexualization, to different forms of violence and tools to deal with them, to giving voice and visualization to black queer and trans experiences.
-By entering these discussions and panels with an open spirit of exchange, we will challenge traditional notions of healthy, sexual and platonic relationships and make space for expanded intersectional identities.
+The 2018 conference will truly run the gamut: from topics such as Black hyper masculinity, to the overt sexualization of Black bodies, to giving voice and visualization to black queer and trans experiences.
+By entering this conference with an open spirit of exchange, we will challenge traditional notions of sex(uality) and gender while making space to explore our intersectional identities.

 For speaking inquiries, email firstname.lastname@example.org

 A new Dawn, A New Day: Promoting and protecting blackness in the digital age

 Last year's theme led participants on a creative exploration of multidimensional Blackness in the digital age.
 By engaging with the digital platforms we often frequent (such as social media, journalism, apps, and hashtags) we dissected technology’s role in transforming narratives, raising awareness, and providing new levels of agency and accountability to Black people across the diaspora.

 Where is the Conference?

 The conference takes place every February at Yale University.
 The Afro-American Cultural Center at Yale serves as the "home base" throughout BSC while panels, workshops, and several events take place in classrooms, conference halls, and other venues across Yale's campus.